Shanghai Disney Resort

 Shanghai Disney Resort (上海迪士尼度假区) is a themed resort in Pudong, Shanghai, China.
 The resort opened to the public on June 16, 2016.
 It is the first Disneyland in mainland China.
-It is also the sixth Disney resort worldwide, after Disneyland Resort, Walt Disney World Resort, Tokyo Disney Resort, Disneyland Paris Resort and Hong Kong Disneyland Resort.
+It is also the sixth Disney resort worldwide, after Disneyland Resort, Walt Disney World Resort, Tokyo Disney Resort, Disneyland Paris and Hong Kong Disneyland Resort.
+On December 20, 2023, Shanghai Disney Resort officially opened Zootopia, Disney's first Zootopia-themed area.